nickelsmirnoff/TravelSalesman_AntAlgorithm/readme.txt

 file 1:
-TSP generator full enumeration.py is a script for generating TSP matrix and solving with full enumeration.
+TSP generator full enumeration.py is a script for generating TSP matrix and solving it with full enumeration.
-It creates a folder "Result" in the same directory and fills it with some .txt files containing a matrix, best route and optimal distance for TSP/ !Carefully change the parameter N, if it is more than 11, script will work very long time!
+It creates a folder "Result" in the same directory and fills it with some .txt files containing a matrix, best route and optimal distance for TSP !Carefully change the parameter N, if it is more than 11, script will work very long time!

 file 2: